shopsys/shopsys/docs/contributing/releasing-a-new-version-of-shopsys-platform.md

 ## Release command

 !!! caution

-    Before you start releasing, you need to mount your `.gitconfig` to `php-fpm` docker container to be able to perform automated commits within the container.
+    Before you start releasing, you need to mount your `.gitconfig` to `php-fpm` docker container to be able to perform automated commits within the container.<br>
     Add following line into your `docker-compose.yml` in `services -> php-fpm -> volumes` path:

     <!-- language: lang-yaml -->